johnosproject/com.robypomper.josp.jod/docs/impls/workers/puller_http.md

 ### ```formatType```

 HTTP Response's body format.
-Default 'HTML'.
+Default 'TXT'.

 Please set this FirmwareConfigs according to the expected response type.<br/>
 You can choose one of the following values:

-* ```TEXT```: raw text response, this format does not alter the response body.
+* ```TXT```: raw text response, this format does not alter the response body.
 * ```HTML```: for HTML responses that can be queried with XPath expression or with a TagName (Not Yet Implemented).
 * ```XML```: for XML responses (Not Yet Implemented).
 * ```JSON```: for JSON responses that can be queried with JSONPath expression.